Outline of marketing: Planning levels

 Marketing planning is just one facet of the overall company's planning.
 Marketing plans must therefore take their guidance from the overall strategic plan or business plan.
 Most companies produce both a strategic plan and a managerial plan (also known as an operational plan).
 The distinction between strategic planning and management planning is that they are two phases with different goals.

 Strategic planning is fundamentally concerned with the policies that will improve the firm's competitive position.
-Strategic planning is sometimes called higher-order planning and is usually long-term planning (say 3–7 years) while management planning is short-term and may be carried out for a specific program (e.g. a sales or advertising campaign of a few weeks duration) or carried out annually.
+Strategic planning is sometimes called higher-order planning and is usually long-term (say 3–7 years) while management planning is short-term and may be carried out for a specific program (e.g. a sales or advertising campaign of a few weeks duration) or carried out annually.
 Strategic plans typically include a statement of the firm's vision and mission.
-The Marketing strategy is a plan that shows how the firm's marketing activities will help to achieve the overall strategic goals.
+The marketing strategy is a plan that shows how the firm's marketing activities will help to achieve the overall strategic goals.

-Marketing management is focused on developing the marketing program or Marketing mix (also known as the 4Ps) and is concerned with the implementation of specific action plans designed to achieve objective, measurable targets (SMART objectives).
+Marketing management or marketing mix (also known as the 4Ps) is focused on developing the marketing program and is concerned with the implementation of specific action plans designed to achieve objective, measurable targets (SMART objectives).
 Marketing management plans are typically prepared on an annual planning cycle, but may be prepared for shorter periods for special events such as a product launch, a new logo, change to corporate livery or a repositioning campaign.

-Strategic planning tools and techniques
+Planning tools

 Strategic planning requires sophisticated research and analysis to document the firm's current situation as well as to identify opportunities with the potential to be developed.